json-schema-language/spec/json-schema-language.md

 similar to structs in C-like languages.
 When a schema is of the "properties" form, it validates:

-- that the instance is an object,
+- That the instance is an object,
-- that the instance has a set of required properties, each satisfying their own respective schema, and
+- That the instance has a set of required properties, each satisfying their own respective schema, and
-- that the instance may have a set of optional properties that, if present in the instance, satisfy their own respective schema.
+- That the instance may have a set of optional properties that, if present in the instance, satisfy their own respective schema.

 If a schema is of the "properties" form, then: